-- Reach a wider audience nationwide - Remove the need for travel and time out of the office - Deliver more sessions based on demand and more choice
+- reach a wider audience nationwide - remove the need for travel and time out of the office - deliver more sessions based on demand and more choice

 All topics are recorded and the recorded presentation slides are made available on our website.

-As part of our long term strategy, 2017/18 saw us continue our move to digital communications by analysing our pension data for the purpose of segmenting our members into 5 recognisable groups so that we could improve the way we engage, ensuring the relevance and purpose of the contact.
+As part of our long term strategy, 2018 saw us continue our move to digital communications by using our 5 segmented groups to ensure the way we engage remains relevant and personalised to our members.